 - The type of storage.

-As part of those precautions and in order that AIA may conduct its activities, AIA restricts access to Personal Information to only those employees, Contractors and others (i.e. individuals or organizations providing services to AIA) that AIA determines need to know that information.
+As part of those precautions and in order that AIA Canada may conduct its activities, AIA Canada restricts access to Personal Information to only those employees, Contractors and others (i.e. individuals or organizations providing services to AIA Canada) that AIA Canada determines need to know that information.

 - Information which is protected by solicitor-member privilege;